 Psychoactive Differences in CBD vs THC

-In marijuana, THC dominates the plant’s chemical makeup.
-Marijuana is generally cultivated specifically to maximize its THC potency.
-Over many decades, marijuana has been manipulated and cloned with particular emphasis on increasing its THC concentration and producing more powerful intoxicating effects.
-While THC content can be as low as 3 percent in marijuana, on average, marijuana strains today contain approximately 12 percent THC with some as high as 30 percent THC or more.
+In marijuana, THC dominates the plant’s chemical makeup, and that dominance has been increased through genetic manipulation over time.
+Marijuana is generally cultivated specifically to maximize its THC potency, with growers manipulating and cloning plants with a particular emphasis on increasing its THC concentration and producing more powerful intoxicating effects.
+While THC content can be as low as 3 percent in some marijuana plants, the average marijuana strain contains approximately 12 percent THC.

 Want to learn about high THC and high CBD cannabis strains?

 Molecular Differences in CBD vs THC

 The way they make you feel isn’t the only difference between CBD vs. THC.
 The cannabinoids also have differences at the molecular level.
 CBD and THC are considered structural isomers, which means they share the same chemical composition but they have different atomic arrangements.
 The two compounds share a molecular formula of C21H30O2 and molecular weights of 314.5 g/mol.